sknepneklab/SAMoS/README.md

 ## 2. TUTORIALS

-A detailed tutorial on how to setup a simulation in SAMoS can be found in /path/to/SAMoS_install/doc/tutorial/tutorial.html
+A detailed tutorial on how to set up a simulation in SAMoS can be found in /path/to/SAMoS_install/doc/tutorial/tutorial.html

 here */path/to/SAMoS_install/* is the directory where SAMoS is installed (see section 5 below).

 ## 3. REQUIREMENTS

-SAMoS code is written in C++ using C++98 standard.
+SAMoS code is written in C++.
 Data analysis and initial configuration building tools are written in Python 2.7 and require NumPy to run.

-* Modern C++ compiler, such as g++ 4.4 or newer (code uses the C++98 standard)
+* Modern C++ compiler supporting the C++11 standard
 * Boost libraries (1.48 or newer, in particular Spirit parser)
 * GNU Scientific Library (GSL) - version 1.13 or newer
 * CMake (2.8 or newer) - it is recommended to install ccmake GUI